hindu-comm/weblogs/manasataramgini/2015/02/2015-02-25_the-doctor-and-the-speech-at-the-right-wing-think-tank.md

 material then the person is liable to be interred in a jail for 3 years
-\[Pointing to this sentence kukkuravati laughed and tapped valśa on his shoulder. valśa wondered if that was the real fate that awaited him for having flown a paper flag on some national day\! saṃpadā saw no one but heard the laugh of a woman.
+\[Pointing to this sentence kukkuravati laughed and tapped valśa on his shoulder. valśa wondered if that was the real fate that awaited him for having flown a paper flag on some national day! saṃpadā saw no one but heard the laugh of a woman.
 She wondered “who that could be?
 May be it is my mind saying all this is so funny”\].
 A real Indian flag is only to be made in the state of Karṇāṭaka.
 People have to stand erect and sing